70 Famous Landmarks in Italy to Visit: The Ultimate Guide

 The Roman Forum represents the political, religious, and commercial heart of ancient Rome, offering visitors a glimpse into the grandeur of the Roman Empire.

-Visitors should take the chance to explore the ruins of ancient temples, arches, and basilicas, such as the Temple of Caesar, the Arch of Titus, the Basilica of Maxentius, and the Temple of Saturn.
+Take the chance to explore the ruins of ancient temples, arches, and basilicas, such as the Temple of Caesar, the Arch of Titus, the Basilica of Maxentius, and the Temple of Saturn.
 The highlight of the site is undoubtedly the impressive Colosseum.

 A remarkable fact about the Roman Forum is that it was once the center of public life in ancient Rome and was the location of numerous festivals and ceremonies, including the Roman Triumph.
 It is also part of the UNESCO World Heritage Site of the Historical Centre of Rome.